 Establishing and maintaining IT infrastructure awareness means committing to the following steps:

-to the state of your systems.
+- Detect unauthorized changes to the state of your systems.
 Although some malware resides purely in memory of the infected system, many infections leave footprints on the file system or registry.
 Some host IDS can detect such changes to the system's integrity.
-Free tools dedicated to accomplishing this include AIDE
+Free tools dedicated to accomplishing this include AIDE, cfengine, and the open source version of Tripwire.

 Trap malware with honeypots